Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference: The stationary phase

+Corollary \ref{corr:complexity_ss} implies that the ZZ-SS algorithm requires $O(1)$ time interval to obtain and essentially independent sample.
+Given that switching rates are $O(n)$, this can be achieved using $O(n)$ proposed switches.
+The computational cost for each proposed switch is $O(1)$ since we only use a subsample of fixed size to estimate the gradient.
+Thus, we estimate the overall computational cost of the ZZ-SS sampler to be $O(n)$.
+As noted in \cite{bierkens2019}, this is the best we can expect for any standard Monte Carlo algorithm.

-\begin{remark} Theorem \ref{theo:zzcv_stat_varying} and \ref{theo:zzcv_stat_fixed} verify the observations presented in \cite{bierkens2019} that, starting from equilibrium, the canonical Zig-Zag and the ZZ-CV process require a time interval of $O(n^{-1/2})$ to obtain an essentially independent sample.
-Provided the computational bound used in the sampler is $O(n^{1/2})$, this can be achieved in $O(1)$ proposed switches.
-However, at each proposed switch, canonical Zig-Zag incurs $O(n)$ computational cost while for fixed subsample sizes, ZZ-CV costs only $O(1)$, resulting in significant benefits. \end{remark}
+On the other hand for canonical Zig-Zag and ZZ-CV, we have from Corollary \ref{corr:complexity_cv} that the process requires $O(n^{-1/2})$ time to obtain an essentially independent sample.
+With switching rates of $O(n^{1/2})$, this can be achieved in $O(1)$ proposed switches.
+At each proposed switch, canonical Zig-Zag incurs $O(n)$ computational cost while for fixed subsample sizes, ZZ-CV costs only $O(1)$.
+This leads us to the conclusion that overall cost of the canonical Zig-Zag is $O(n)$ (same as ZZ-SS) whereas $O(1)$ for ZZ-CV.
+That is, ZZ-CV can provide a factor $n$ improvement in efficiency compared to standard MCMC methods.
+This observation is empirically supported by the experiments in \cite{bierkens2019}.